matt-ewan-laws/mdel/content/projects/dnd-in-a-tin.md

 Though I haven't tested (I am a heathen and don't have a set of polyhedral dice, instead relying on digital dice) I am guessing full sized dice would not fit very well, and it seems thematically appropriate to buy smaller dice for this project.

+### Eraser and Sharpener

+Stuff needs rubbing out.

+Pencils go blunt.

+## How do I get this?

+I don't actually have anything to sell right now.
+[See below](#character-sheet) for the character sheet.
+The rest you'll have to purchase for yourself.

 ## Ongoing

 I feel like the character sheet is coming nearly to the point where I am happy with it as a deliverable.

 The next step is other class specific templates, spells for example.

+### Spell Cards

+My plan is to make a tool that allows a double page to be printed with spell information.
+I can pull content from the SRD, and allow custom spell information to be specified.